This Butterflied Leg of Lamb Stuffed with Mushrooms, Onions and Herbs is packed with flavor and will be an epic meal for any special occasion.

 I love the spring time.
 Not only does it mean warmer weather is coming, like we freeze here in San Diego, but it also means that the days are getting longer – hooray!
 Spring also brings some of my flavors and foods.

 For those of you celebrating Easter, Spring means a lamb dinner.
 We Persians absolutely adore lamb and I for one, scoop of leg of lamb every time I see it on sale at the grocery store.
-One of my favorite ways of preparing a boneless leg of lamb is to stuff it!
+One of my favorite ways of preparing a boneless one is to stuff it!

-When I first made a stuffed leg of lamb, I kept it simple and stuffed it with onions and mushrooms.
+When I first made this recipe, I kept it simple and stuffed it with onions and mushrooms.
 Oh yeah, it was heavenly.
 But over the years, I have modified this recipe and have added herbs to the mix.
 It definitely kicked up the flavor factor.

 I originally posted this recipe back in 2010 (goodness where has the time gone?!), so I have recently updated the photos, recipe and content for this post.
 I apologize if the pictures don’t exactly match my new modified recipe.
 But it definitely gives you a great idea on how easy it is to stuff a boneless leg of lamb.